mincho-js/mincho/packages/css/README.md

   properties: defineRules.propertyValues([
     {
       source: [...themeVars.space, customSpacingVariable],
-      properties: ["gap", "padding"]
+      properties: ["gap", "padding"],
-    }
-  ])
+    },
+  ]),
 });

 export const padded = css({
   gap: customSpacingVariable,
-  padding: themeVars.space[1]
+  padding: themeVars.space[1],
 });
 ```

 `source: [themeVars.space, customSpacingVariable]` preserves the nested array and does not flatten.
 Use `source: [...themeVars.space, customSpacingVariable]` when you want each spacing leaf plus the custom variable.

-The `preset` export is a V4 artifact.
-Pass it to another `defineRules({ presets })` call to reuse class names and the metadata needed by scoped `cx`.
+The `preset` export is a V5 graph preset artifact.
+Pass it to another `defineRules({ presets })` call to compose and reuse class names and the graph metadata needed by scoped `cx`.

-`defineRules().cx` is scoped and metadata aware.
-It flattens inputs like the root `cx`, then uses V4 preset metadata from its own scope and imported presets to keep the later known class for the same write key.
-The root `cx` export remains global and clsx-compatible.
-It does not read defineRules metadata.
+`defineRules().cx` is scoped and metadata-aware.
+It flattens inputs like the root `cx`, then resolves active rules by selecting the winning class according to V5 last-parent/local-wins semantics.
+The root `cx` export remains global and clsx-compatible; it does not read preset metadata.

 Unknown or external class tokens are preserved after root `cx` has flattened the inputs.
 They are not dropped, deduped, sorted, or moved relative to other unknown tokens.

 Known conflicts merge only when the normalized condition tuple and expanded write property are exactly equal.
 The condition tuple is `layer`, `supports`, `media`, `container`, and `selector`.
 For example, a `color` write under `_desktop` only conflicts with another `color` write under that exact tuple.
 There is no media range subsumption, selector equivalence, or cross-layer precedence inference.

+### V5 Package, Runtime, and Stylesheet Contract

+The V5 package contract establishes a strict, high-performance separation between build-time style authoring, runtime class name resolution, and static asset delivery.

+#### 1. V5 Graph Schema and Resolution

+- **Graph Nodes & Immutable Parents**: Presets are structured as content-addressed V5 node graphs where parent-child relationships are immutable.
+Each node contains a unique `nodeId`, `contentHash`, `parents` array (referenced by ID), and its own local atoms (ordered own atoms).
+- **Diamond Dedupe & Traversal**: The resolution engine performs a root-first deterministic traversal (parent-first DFS) with exact diamond node deduplication.
+- **Diagnostics & Rejection**: Strict validation enforces origin/content revision errors, class/AtomId conflict errors, and cycle errors (via tri-color DFS cycle diagnostics).
+- **Last-Parent / Local-Wins equivalent AtomId Selection**: Conflict resolution resolves compatible classes to their selected `AtomId` using last-parent-wins or local-wins order.
+There is absolutely no backward compatibility, migration utilities, or fallback parsing for legacy V3/V4/maps formats.

+#### 2. Package Authoring & Runtime Split

+- **App Imports (`.`)**: Application components and consumer entry points import runtime-safe, graph-free compiled helpers directly from the package root `.` (e.g., `import { Button } from "my-pkg"`).
+- **Authoring Imports (`./preset`)**: Downstream library authoring in `.css.ts` files imports authoring helpers, types, and preset nodes from the subpath `./preset` (e.g., `import { preset } from "my-pkg/preset"`).
+- **Explicit Stylesheet Escape Hatch (`./style.css`)**: Published packages provide sidecar CSS containing only locally owned rules.
+Consumers or bundlers can import `./style.css` as a full escape hatch, while bundler entry roots automatically resolve and inject sidecar stylesheets relative to entry chunks.

+#### 3. Compact Dynamic & Static cx Behavior

+- **Dynamic Scoped cx**: Dynamic `cx` runtime outputs are optimized to exclude the full V5 graph.
+They carry only a compact `classWrites` lookup mapping valid classes to internal write IDs, plus optional marker `segments`.
+Segments are optimization prefixes: payloads must match their recorded write IDs or are handled as ordinary class tokens; duplicate sequences are safe and the last write wins.
+- **Static cx**: When classes can be statically resolved at build time, `cx` emits static class literals with zero runtime table footprint or hydration overhead.

+#### 4. Known Caveats & Limitations

+- **Unused Rules**: Built package stylesheets contain all defined component rules; pruning unused component declarations is not performed at the asset level.
+- **Native Node CSS Loading**: Native Node.js runtimes cannot load `.css.ts` or CSS-importing root exports without a bundler integration.
+- **No Per-Export Hydration**: Scoped style hydration is global to the active environment; per-export or partial-hydration models are not implemented.
+- **No Semantic Folding**: CSS folding across selectors or layers is not performed; parent declarations are never duplicated or compiled into child stylesheets.
+- **No External Overlay / Manifest**: Style resolution and loading do not depend on external manifest JSON, import maps, or overlay registries.

 ## Features

 Some features are already implemented in Vanilla Extract, but we're assuming a first-time reader.

 Instead, we've attached an emoji to make it easier to distinguish.

 - Vanilla Extract: :cupcake:
 - Mincho: :icecream: